zacfilan/brimstone-recorder/README.md

 # Why?

-We required effective, easy, automated do-no-harm testing to catch the most bugs between different code versions of a complex single page web application.
+We required an easy, automated do-no-harm testing methodology to catch the most bugs between different code versions of a complex single page web application.
 This testing needed to be done by non-technical employees.
 (And I wanted to do something fun.)

 # How?